Topics Map > Services > Research Computing and Support > CCAST

 Basics of graphics processing units (GPUs) and GPU programming, running scientific applications on GPU compute nodes

-Running Python codes on HPC systems; available Python versions and where to find them; creating custom Python environments and installing packages; integrating with Jupyter Notebook - March 31: HPC for machine learning and big data
+Running Python codes on CCAST HPC systems, available Python versions and where to find them, creating custom Python environments and installing packages, integrating with Jupyter Notebook - October 25, 1-3 PM: Running R on HPC systems

 *